Sciguy1/BRUCESoundEngine/HowToUse.md

   SoundLoader will load sources from a text file with the following format for each line in the text file: <trackName>, <resourcePath>, <canLoop>.
   Modify the game-tracks.txt file accordingly, as the files used in the demo video will or have been deleted from the repo.
-  You should add every .wav file you are going to use in your project early on, and later call the following at the termination of your game or engine:
+  Playing, pausing, rewinding etc. can happen within your game loop.
+Additionally, you should add every .wav file you are going to use in your project early on, and later call the following at the termination of your game or engine:

   soundManager.deleteAll(soundLoader.allSources);
   soundManager.cleanUp();